artmalini/core_war/README.md

 $ ./asm resourses/zork.s
 ```

-There some keyboard events for game process,SPACE to start/stop game, +/- keys in right side of keyboard, CTRL+C to exit game if
+There some keyboard events for game process,SPACE to start/stop game, +/- keys in the right side of keyboard, CTRL+C to exit
-you not like wait to end of the game.
+game if you not like wait to end of the game.
 It's IMPORTANT open terminal on full screen for run visual mode!
+So, execute
-So execute command:
+command:

 ```
-$ ./corewar -v resourses/Gagnant.s.cor resourses/zork.cor
+$ ./corewar -v resourses/Gagnant.cor resourses/zork.cor
 ```

 There some commands for arguments